To All The Boys I've Loved Before 2: Netflix Film's Trailer, Release Date And Cast

 When is To All The Boys 2 released on Netflix?

-It was also revealed on Thursday 15 August that there would be a THIRD movie in the collection.
+It was also revealed in August there would be a THIRD movie in the collection.

 Who's in the cast with Lana Condor and Noah Centineo?